Skip to main content

 Climate That's Actually Livable

-At 5,300 feet, summers top out around 89°F while Phoenix hits 115.
+At 5,300 feet (USGS), summers top out around 89°F while Phoenix hits 115.
 Light winters with occasional snow.
 Four real seasons without any of them being extreme.

 Modern new home kitchen